Verifiable Quantum Advantage without Structure: Introduction

 For non-uniform adversaries, we have to work harder, and direct analogs of the results above may in fact be impossible: for example, a non-uniform adversary (chosen after the random oracle) could have a valid proof of quantumness hardcoded.

-For proofs of quantumness, we can leverage the ``salting defeats preprocessing'' result of~\cite{FOCS:CGLQ20} to readily get a two-message public coin proof of quantumness against non-uniform attackers.
+For proofs of quantumness, we can leverage the ``salting defeats preprocessing'' result of~\cite{EC:CDGS18,FOCS:CGLQ20} to readily get a two-message public coin proof of quantumness against non-uniform attackers.
 For certifiable entropy/randomness, this also works, except the known bounds would end up requiring the verifiers message to be longer than the extracted string.
 This is a consequence of leveraging the sub-exponential one-wayness of $f_C^O$ to obtain polynomially-many random bits.
 Since the verifier's message must be uniform, this would somewhat limit the point of a proof of randomness.
-We show via careful arguments how to overcome this limitation, obtaining two message proofs of randomness where the verifier's message remains small.
+We show via careful arguments how to overcome this limitation, obtaining two message proofs of randomness where the verifier's message remains small in the classical advice setting.
+We leave it open to extend our result to construct proofs of randomness that are secure against non-uniform adversaries with quantum advice.

 \paragraph{Extension to worst-case completeness.} Our analysis of the quantum algorithm seems to inherently rely on the oracle being uniformly random.
 We show how to tweak our scheme so that correctness holds for \emph{any} oracle.
 The idea is to set $O=O'\oplus P$, where $O'$ is the oracle, and where $P$ is a $k$-wise independent function for some sufficiently large $k$.
 The point is that $P$ is supplied as part of the problem solution, and so is chosen by the quantum algorithm.
 This makes $O$ $k$-wise independent regardless of $O'$, which is sufficient for the analysis.